GianniBuoni/dotfiles/README.md

 ## Flake

-The flake is setup such that System and User specific variables are defined in an easy to reach local file, which is hard linked as the `.env.local.nix` file. (_See the [env File](#env-file) section for more info._)

-These variables then get propagated to all the modules that depend on them.

-Nix has its own set of limitations when building in a git repo.
-To work around this, `.env.local.nix` has to be force staged and then unstaged before and after building respectively.

-Building the system:
+Hosts are defined via the `mkHost` function defined in the `outputs`'s let binding.

+Special args are defined by an unanmed function defined in the gitigonred file `specialArgs.nix`.<br>
+I've gitigonred `specialArgs.nix` since it contains some personal information&mdash;I might consider seeing if sops-nix is a good solution to this problem down the road.

+In the meanwhile, see the [specialArgs](#specialArgs) section for a template.

+Since nix is opiniated about building flakes from within a git repo, there are a few workarounds involved with building the system:

 ```
 git add . -Nf && sudo nixos-rebuild switch --flake . && git reset